cosn/cosn.github.io/source/_posts/2014-10-04-a-year-of-new-restaurants.markdown

 allow me to game the game I set up for myself, but to set expectations for scenarios I *know* could result in a check-in to the same place.

-* Work lunch places -- there's only a few around anyone's work place, and when I go it's typically in a group.
+* Work lunch places -- there's only a few around one's work place, and when I go it's typically in a group.
-* Takeout/Delivery places -- similarly, there's only a few around anyone's home, and it's very convenient to be able to get some dinner late at night.
+* Takeout/Delivery places -- similarly, there's only a few around one's home, and it's convenient to be able to get some dinner late at night.
 * Brunch vs. Dinner -- the same restaurant can be repeated if one of the meals is a brunch and another is dinner.
-The menus are typically completely different, so it's really like trying out two different restaurants.
+The menus are typically entirely different, so it's really like trying out two different restaurants.
 * Out of town visitors -- hopefully friends from Seattle or other parts of the world will come to SF.
 When they do, I want to be able to take them to the